 4: Landscaping improves your discipline

 Making a Zen garden is one thing.
-Maintaining a Zen rock garden is something else.
+Maintaining one is something else.
 It takes discipline and patience.

 This is especially true if you have an outdoor Zen garden.
 Indoor ones require minimal effort.
 But the larger outdoor ones require frequent raking and maintenance.
 Otherwise, it will become full of rainwater and debris such as fallen leaves.